app-featured

 So, if you have an open mind, like curry, and want to have something different – give these a try!
 The coconut icing paired with the cakes was fantastic.
 I didn’t sweeten the cupcakes as much as I normally would, so they come out a bit on the savory side without the icing (I mean, savory for a cupcake).

-Yields 6 Chocolate Curry Cupcakes
+Yields 6 servings of Chocolate Curry Cupcakes

 The Preparation